 What, exactly, makes coffee grounds good for vegetables?

 Coffee grounds, first and foremost, add organic material to your soil as they break down and become fertilizer.
 Coffee grounds also help improve the drainage of your soil by keeping it looser and enhancing water retention.
-The grounds also help aerate the soil in your vegetable garden, which allows the roots of your vegetable plants propagate.
+The grounds also help aerate the soil in your vegetable garden, which allows the roots of your vegetable plants to propagate.

 One significant benefit of putting coffee grounds in your vegetable garden is that earthworms love them.
 As any good gardener knows, the more earthworms in your soil, the happier your vegetable plants will be.
 Lastly, coffee grounds can help beneficial microorganisms in your soil to thrive, which in turn helps your veggie plants even more.